tederickson/te0701/README.md

 * The UI could talk to Firebase to handle user authentication
 * Use OAuth or SAML
 * Roll your own framework and use the request filter chain to check for the presence of a valid header
+* Grovel before Google and choose a different option

 ## Audit
 Auditing is a future requirement.